-- 3. A conference is held with the student and parents/guardians/caretakers prior to the placement where the Superintendent/administration presents their reasons for virtual placement and the student and parents/guardians/caretakers are given an opportunity to present their position on such placement. - 4.
+- 1. The Superintendent preliminary determines that the virtual placement is in the best interests of the student. - 2.
+The Superintendent notifies in writing the student and parents/guardians/caretakers of the Superintendent's reasons for such consideration of assignment and the student and parents/guardians/caretakers are informed of this Policy and provided with a copy of the Policy. - 3.
+A conference is held with the student and parents/guardians/caretakers prior to the placement where the Superintendent/administration presents their reasons for virtual placement and the student and parents/guardians/caretakers are given an opportunity to present their position on such placement. - 4.
 The Superintendent shall notify the student and parents/guardians/caretakers in writing of their decision after the meeting as soon as possible, and prior to placing the student in a virtual program or school or course.
 Such notification will include the date the virtual assignment will become effective, notice of the right to appeal the decision and information for the student on who to contact for support and additional resources. - 5.
 If virtual placement is assigned, a conference is then held within ten (10) school days with the student/parents/guardians/caretakers and appropriate District personnel to set goals during virtual placement and to provide information concerning the progress needed to consider early return from virtual placement, the District's contact person, and to discuss supports and additional resources.
 This conference shall occur prior to the actual placement of the student in a virtual program or school or course. - 6.
 If the student/parents/guardians/caretakers continues to object to the virtual assignment, and the Superintendent wishes to proceed with such assignment, the student/parents/guardians/caretakers shall have the right to appeal the Superintendent's decision to the Board of Education.
-The Superintendent shall notify the student and parents/guardians/caretakers by email and certified letter of the final decision and include therein information that the student/parents/guardians/caretakers shall have the right to appeal the Superintendent's decision to the Board of Education.
+The Superintendent shall notify the student and parents/guardians/caretakers by email and certified and include letter of the final decision therein information that the student/parents/guardians/caretakers shall have the right to appeal the Superintendent's decision to the Board of Education.
 Notification shall be provided as soon as possible and prior to placing the student in a virtual program or school or course. - 7.
 Any virtual assignment by the Superintendent pursuant to this Policy shall be effective for only that current school year.
 At the request of a student/parents/guardians/caretakers, the Superintendent or designee shall periodically review the student's virtual placement.